Quramy/tsuquyomi/README.md

 When a buffer is saved, Tsuquyomi checks syntax and semantics.
 And if it contains errors, Tsuquyomi shows them to Vim quickfix window.

-If your use TypeScript v1.6.0 or later, you can use `:TsuquyomiGeterrProject` command.
+If your use TypeScript v1.6.0 or later, you can use `:TsuGeterrProject` command.
 This command shows all compilation errors contained in your project to quickfix window.

 #### Configure compile options